-The University of Tennessee Health Science Center College of Nursing
+The University of Tennessee Health Science Center at Memphis

 Dr. Anne Alexandrov is a Professor of Nursing and Neurology, and Mobile Stroke Unit (MSU) Chief Nurse Practitioner at the University of Tennessee Health Science Center.
 She is also Professor and Program Director for the NET SMART advanced practice fellowship program (www.learnstroke.com).
 Dr. Alexandrov received her MSN from the University of Texas at Houston (dual concentrations: Emergency & Critical Care); her PhD awarded by Texas Woman’s University focused on systemic and intracranial hemodynamics.
 Her primary program of research examines innovative intracranial hemodynamic augmentation in stroke, with a secondary interest in stroke systems of care.
 Dr. Alexandrov is President of the Association of Neurovascular Clinicians (ANVC) and Treasurer of the Prehospital Stroke Treatment Organization (PRESTO; international MSU organization).
 Her leadership developed The Joint Commission’s Stroke Center Certification program and selection of Centers for Medicare/Medicaid stroke core measures.
 She has received numerous awards, including the 2022 AACN Distinguished Research Lecturer Award.

-Biological mechanisms implications in social and structural determinants of health
+Advancing policy and practice in the context of social and structural determinants of health